KBlixt/Trailer-Downloader/README.md

 also. this script could probably be used to download other extras like interviews and behind the scenes. but I don't need that for now.

-I made the script mainly for usage within plex. so turning it into some kind of plex plugin or hooking it up agianst the plex Database would probably enhance the capabilities. like not searching by folder name and actually get the propper name.
+I made the script mainly for usage within plex. so turning it into some kind of plex plugin or hooking it up against the plex Database would probably enhance the capabilities. like not searching by folder name and actually get the popper name.